 In the first year the broader economic subject areas of Economics, Mercantile Law, Business Management, Industrial Psychology, Theory of Interest and Statistics are addressed.

-In addition, the professional subjects of Financial Accounting, as included in SAICA's Competency Framework, as well as supporting subject fields such as Information Systems, are introduced.
+In addition, the professional subjects of Financial Accounting, as included in SAICA's Competency Framework, as well as supporting subject fields such as Digital and Leadership Acumen, are introduced.
 In the presentation of Financial Accounting 178 the assumption is made that a student has already presented Accounting at matric-level and passed it at a satisfactory level.

 Second year of study

-In the second year the study of the professional subjects Financial Accounting and Information Systems are continued and students are also introduced to the professional subjects Management Accounting and Financial Management, Taxation and Auditing.
+In the second year the study of the professional subjects Financial Accounting and Digital and Leadership Acumen are continued and students are also introduced to the professional subjects Management Accounting and Financial Management, Taxation and Auditing.

 In Mercantile Law primarily Company Law is studied.
 The curriculum of Mercantile Law then serves as important background for the study of Auditing in the third and postgraduate years.
 Business Ethics 214 and 242 serve the purpose of equipping students with the ability to make ethical business decisions and also promote essential research and writing skills.